 In general, the women who aren't Action Girls or otherwise warlike are not demonized for knowing and enjoying feminine things like needlework (and some of the Action Girls are shown doing needlework themselves).
 The overall theme here is that it's equally okay to be a tomboy or a girly girl.

-A Song of Ice and Fire is a mixed bag, but the two Stark girls draw an unflattering contrast between masculine and feminine behavior while deconstructing them at the same time.
+The two Stark girls draw an unflattering contrast between masculine and feminine behavior while deconstructing them at the same time.
 Arya is a tomboy whose interest in swordplay helps her overcome many trials (which slowly eats away at her humanity until she discards her identity and becomes a literal tool of murder), while Sansa, who is better at traditional feminine pursuits, spends half the first book as a victim of abuse and torture.
 Once she's gotten past most of her her initial idealism, Sansa becomes much more politically aware, and her femininity and awareness of social customs helps her as she keeps house for and trains under the series' resident Magnificent Bastard.
 The girls' mother Catelyn is a much better blend of confidence and femininity.

 "The Lion The Witch and the Wardrobe" concludes by saying, in a nutshell, that the two queens (with their appropriately royal dresses) were just as effective and beloved as the two kings.